JackV2020/websockets-Toon-and-python/README.md

 The Toon App has 1 Tile with 2 buttons.

- - 1 Button for a client screen which talks to a websocket echo server.
-     The default server is a websocket server running on my Toon 2.
+ - 1 Button for a client screen which talks to a websocket echo server.<br> The default server is a websocket server running on my Toon 2.
      This is reachable from the Internet so this should work out of the box.
      You can also use another server if you like.
 Maybe the python script below?